- Clinical Trial Solutions

 Blinded sample size re-estimation allows the estimation of improved estimates for these nuisance parameters without unblinding the study.

-In the current nQuery Adapt, the internal pilot method assigns an initial cohort of subjects as the “pilot study” and then calculates an updated value for a nuisance parameter of interest.
+The internal pilot method assigns an initial cohort of subjects as the “pilot study” and then calculates an updated value for a nuisance parameter of interest.
 This updated nuisance parameter value is then used to increase the study sample size if required, with the final analysis conducted with standard fixed term analyses with the internal pilot data included.

-The Blinded Sample Size Re-estimation tables in nQuery Adapt allow users to seamlessly conduct an internal pilot study for common two means and two proportions design scenarios.
-The tables in nQuery Adapt that aid you with Blinded Sample Size Re-estimation are as follows:
+The Blinded Sample Size Re-estimation tables in nQuery allow users to seamlessly conduct an internal pilot study for common two means and two proportions design scenarios.
+The tables in nQuery that aid you with Blinded Sample Size Re-estimation are as follows:

-nQuery Adapt provides full flexibility over the size of the internal pilot study, whether sample size decreases are allowable in addition to increase and tools to derive the best-blinded estimate from the internal pilot.
+nQuery provides full flexibility over the size of the internal pilot study, whether sample size decreases are allowable in addition to increase and tools to derive the best-blinded estimate from the internal pilot.

 Blinded sample size re-estimation for the two sample t-test updates the sample size based on a blinded estimate of the common within-group standard deviation.
 Three methods are available to estimate the within-group standard deviation from the internal pilot data: pilot standard deviation, bias-adjusted pilot standard deviation, upper confidence limit for pilot standard deviation.